Joachimfsb/RapidArt/site/README.md

   * **AUTH** GET `/api/img/post/?{:post_id=int}` - Fetches the post image of a given post
 * `/api/search/`
   * **AUTH** POST `/api/search/users/` - Searches for a user and returns the best matches.

+## Testing 🧪
+To test the code, use the built in functionality in Go.

+Enter this directory in a terminal and run `go test ./...`.